US to adopt new restrictions on using commercial spyware

 Congress last year required U.S. intelligence agencies to investigate foreign use of spyware and gave the Office of the Director of National Intelligence the power to ban any agency from using commercial programs.

 Rep. Jim Himes of Connecticut, the top Democrat on the House Intelligence Committee, said in a committee hearing last year that commercial spyware posed a “very serious threat to our democracy and to democracies around the world.”
-He said Monday the new order would be a “critical tool” that should be followed by other democracies taking steps against spyware.
+He said Monday the new order should be followed by other democracies taking steps against spyware.

 “It’s a very powerful statement and a good tool, but alone it won’t do the trick,” he said.